ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.3.3.md

 ---
 ## Public Sector Objectives: Diversification
 + Diversification occurs when a business offers new products and services in new markets, usually in order to benefit from risk-bearing economies of scale.
-+ If one becomes obsolete or one market becomes significantly more compitive, then the alternative prodcts or markets will provide a secure source of revenue for the business.
++ If one becomes obsolete or one market becomes significantly more compitive, then the alternative products or markets will provide a secure source of revenue for the business.
 ## Vocabulary
 + promotion
 + sales agent